-For some perspective, Dean Martin and Bob Hope were still alive, Married with Children was still on the air, and The Simpsons was only on it’s 5th season.
+For some perspective, Dean Martin and Bob Hope were still alive, Married with Children was still on the air, and The Simpsons was only on it’s fifth season.
 Another Simpson, OJ, was still just a football player who starred in some funny movies with Leslie Nielsen.

-was a paid intern.
-I served under the tutelage of agent Raphael Berko and his assistant at the time, Jeff Denton, two people with an ever-growing amount of good stuff on their plates.
+I was a paid intern.
+I served under the tutelage of agent Raphael Berko and his assistant at the time, Jeff Denton, two good people with an ever-growing amount of good stuff on their plates.

 Jeff was the first person to show me how to do script coverage (as well as how to answer phones, pull headshots for the daily breakdown submissions, and deal pleasantly with an ever-growing pile of submitted spec scripts and their roster of constantly-calling screenwriters).

 Raph was the best kind of agent: one who thought on his feet.
 When a last minute call came in for a “goofball, lanky teen type” to star in a basketball-themed Butterfingers Bites commercial, Raph suggested to one of his commercial partners, Caroline, to send me, a non-actor, racing across LA rush hour traffic to the now-demolished IRS Records building across from Universal City, on an audition.

 I never saw the commercial, but those two chubby red-headed twins from the Doublemint gum commercials were the guys waiting in the lobby when I came out of my audition, so that day I knew I was playing in the big leagues .

 Flash forward 20 odd years, to me today, going through some burned “backup” CD’s from the 1990’s.
 And what is it I find?
 A pile of my old script coverages, including my first one ever, written for Raph and Media Artists Group.